 Michael S. Perry, Ph.D., has served on our board of directors since May 2017.
-Dr. Perry has served as the Chief Executive Officer of Avita Medical Ltd since June 2017 and as a member of its board of directors since February 2013.
-He also served as a Managing Director of Bioscience Managers since April 2017.
-He has served as director of Arrowhead Pharmaceuticals since December 2011 and as a director of Ampliphi Biosciences Corporation since 2005.
-Dr. Perry received a Doctor of Veterinary Medicine (DVM), a Ph.D. in Biomedical Science-pharmacology and a B.Sc. in physics from the University of Guelph and is also a graduate of the Harvard Business School International Management Program.
+Dr. Perry has served as the Chief Executive Officer of Avita Medical Ltd since June 2017, and as a member of its board of directors since February 2013.
+He also served as a Managing Director of Bioscience Managers Pty Ltd. since April 2017.
+Prior to joining Avita Medical as Chief Executive Officer, Dr. Perry held a variety of executive roles in large pharma and biotech companies and venture capital, including as Chief Scientific Officer of Novartis Pharma A.G.'s Cell and Gene Therapy Unit and Global Head of Cellular Therapy from 2012 to 2017, Global Head of R&D at Baxter International from 2000 to 2002, and as a venture partner at Bay City Capital LLC From 2004 to 2012.
+He has also served as a director of Arrowhead Pharmaceuticals since December 2011 and as a director of Ampliphi Biosciences Corporation since 2005.
+Dr. Perry earned a Doctor of Veterinary Medicine (DVM), a Ph.D. in Biomedical Science-pharmacology and a B.Sc. in physics, all from the University of Guelph, and is also a graduate of the Harvard Business School International Management Program.

 Ofer Gonen has served on our board of directors since January 2015.
-Mr. Gonen has served as the Chief Executive Officer of Clal Biotechnology Industries since 2016 and as its director since 2003.
+Mr. Gonen has served as the Chief Executive Officer of Clal Biotechnology Industries since 2016 and as a member of its board of directors since 2003.
 He has served as a director of MediWound since 2013.
 Previously, Mr. Gonen served as the general manager of Biomedical Investments and as an Academic Aide to the Governor of the Bank of Israel.
 Mr. Gonen holds a B.Sc. in Physics, Mathematics and Chemistry from the Hebrew University of Jerusalem and an M.A. in Economics and Finance from Tel Aviv University.